 The following are types of cyberbullying:

-The important thing is that you tell someone about it, it’s not usually a problem that goes away on its own!
+The important thing is that you tell someone about it because it’s not usually a problem that goes away on its own.

-Useful websites on advice regarding cyber-bulling for both students are parents are –
+Useful websites on advice regarding cyber-bulling for both students and parents can be found at: